The-crutches/methods3_A2_P1/README.md

 # methods3_A2_P1
 Assignment 2 (part 1) for experimental methods 3.
-The final code can be seen in CLEAN_MARKDOWN.pdf
+The final code can be seen in CLEAN_MARKDOWN_NANNA.pdf